-Volvo’s vegan friendly electric model, the Polestar 2, is taking on Tesla with its brand new design.
+Volvo’s new electric model, the Polestar 2, is taking on Tesla with its vegan-friendly interior.

-Even Teslaratti – Tesla’s own news and reviews site – admits the Polestar 2 is a worthy rival for the brand.
+Even Teslaratti—Tesla’s own news and reviews site—acknowledged that the Polestar 2 is a worthy rival for the brand.

 “It should be noted that the Polestar 2 is something more than a competitor for the Model 3.
 It is a well-rounded vehicle produced by an experienced carmaker that is unashamedly electric; and this, it is more of threat to gasoline-powered cars than it is to other EVs on the market,” notes Teslaratti.